MikroElektronika/mikrosdk_click_v2/clicks/earthquake/details.md

 ### Application Task

 >
-> This is an example that shows most of the functions that Earthquake click
+> This is an example that shows most of the functions that Earthquake Click
 > has.
 Results are being sent to the Usart Terminal where you can track their
 > changes.
 >